I-am-Chittesh/ros2_Rover_Project/Readme.md

 - **Phase 2:** Gazebo Building Editor workflow and `.world` file integration with custom Blender `.dae` assets.
 - **Phase 3:** Configuring the `slam_toolbox` and `nav2` parameters to talk to the virtual URDF plugins.
 - **Phase 4:** Writing the micro-ROS ESP32 embedded C++ firmware and implementing the reflexive low-level sensor override logic.

+# Updated Workaround

+# 1. The Global Path (Waypoint Navigation)
+Mechanism: The rover bypasses open-ended, free-roaming autonomous pathfinding.

+Execution: We utilize Nav2's Navigate Through Poses mode.
+By defining a strict sequence of predetermined coordinates (waypoints), Nav2 calculates a rigid "golden path" connecting Point A to Point B.

+Controller: The RegulatedPurePursuitController is tightly tuned to strictly hug this predetermined line without attempting aggressive, unpredictable corner-cutting.

+## 2. The Local Detour Loop (IR Sensor Injection)
+Hardware Layer: The physical ESP32 continuously polls the discrete IR and Ultrasonic sensor array.

+Data Bridge: Using micro-ROS over Wi-Fi, the ESP32 publishes live obstacle distance data as standard sensor_msgs/Range topics.

+Costmap Injection: Nav2's local_costmap is configured to listen directly to these hardware topics, bridging the physical and simulated worlds.

+Behavior: When a physical obstacle breaches the IR sensor threshold, a temporary danger zone is injected into the local costmap.
+Nav2 dynamically steers the rover off the predetermined path to avoid the collision, then immediately calculates an intercept trajectory to snap back onto the golden path once cleared.

+# 3. The Physical Failsafe (Hardware Override)
+If the costmap determines the rover is completely boxed in and cannot compute a valid detour, Nav2 will pause velocity commands.

+Concurrently, a low-level C++ safety routine on the ESP32 actively monitors incoming /cmd_vel network commands.

+If an obstacle breaches a critical minimum distance, the ESP32 triggers a hardware-level emergency stop to the motor drivers, ignoring the simulation until the physical path is clear.
 ```
 Made by: I-am-Chittesh
 ```